-All young people complete their period of statutory education on the final Friday in June
+All young people complete their period of statutory education on the final Friday in June during the school year in which they reach their 16th birthday, and can progress to the pathway most appropriate to their needs.
+This pathway could be in further education in sixth form or college, work-based training or employment.
+These opportunities are accessed through the Common Applications Process (CAP) on Careers Wales Online (CWOL).

-(CWOL).
 The contact details of all providers can be obtained through CWOL.